CWE-502: Insecure Deserialization - Java

 Look-Ahead Deserialization with ObjectInputFilter

-// SECURE - Allowlist allowed classes (Java 9+)
+// SECURE - Allowlist allowed classes and limit object graph size

 import java.io.*;